-Placemaking is an approach to urban planning that foundationally is about the inhabitants.
-By using unutilized space and make citizens a part of the planning process, cities can become a place of well-being, togetherness and inclusion.
+Placemaking is an approach to urban planning that, at its core, focuses on the needs and experiences of the inhabitants.
+By transforming unutilized space and making citizens a part of the planning process, cities can become a place of well-being, togetherness, and inclusion.

-Placemaking is a multi-faceted approach to the planning, design and management of public spaces.
-Placemaking is both a process and a philosophy that makes use of urban design principles.
-Good placemaking makes use of underutilized space to enhance the urban experience at the pedestrian scale to build habits of locals.
+Placemaking is a multi-faceted approach to the planning, design, and management of public spaces.
+It is both a process and a philosophy that encourages the creation of relationships between people and places.

 Designed Living Environment

-By letting citizens in at an early stage, before the formal planning process has begun and positions are made, the municipality can capture important issues and increase the quality of the plan.
-This may include, for example, how people use an area and what ecosystem services they use and need.
-The National Board of Housing, Building and Planning has developed a guide for civil dialogue in spatial planning and housing influence.
+Over the last decades, citizen participation has become increasingly common in urban planning processes in Sweden.
+By letting citizens in at an early stage, before the formal planning process has begun and decisions are made, municipalities can capture important issues and increase the quality of the plan to reflect local needs.
+This may include, for example, how people use an area and what ecosystem services they use and require.

 The child perspective: a new element in urban planning